tig-foundation/tig-monorepo/docs/guides/innovating.md

         }
     }
     ```
-5. Check that your algorithm compiles & runs:
+6. Check that your algorithm compiles & runs:
     ```
     cargo test -p tig-algorithms
     ```

 Notes:
+* If you are copying and modifying an algorithm that has been submitted to TIG, make sure to use the `innovator_outbound` version
 * Do not include tests in your algorithm file.
 TIG will reject your algorithm submission.
 * Only your algorithm's rust code gets submitted.
 You should not be adding dependencies to `tig-algorithms` as they will not be available when TIG compiles your algorithm